Get

 Conclusion

 Kidney stones in cats, while not very common, can and do occur.
 These stones are often rather elusive and may not show any obvious signs.
 If they are not causing any medical problems in your cat, they may be able to be simply monitored over time.
-If and when any negative health issues occur, your cat’s veterinarian will help be your guide for the best treatment option for your cat and their situation.
+If and when any negative health issues occur, a veterinarian will be your guide for the best treatment option for your cat and their situation.

 Featured Image Credit: Pee Paew, Shutterstock